compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/video.md

 A video file format can embed different coding/decoding standards.
 Those standards called “codecs” should be installed on your computer.
 K-Lite Codec Pack includes a wide variety of codecs.
 Please note that some uncommon codecs may not be supported within Compositeur Digital UX.

 Our recommendation is to use WMV and MP4(H264) format for a safe use.

+## 360° Videos

+360° videos can be viewed with a controller that allows user to change the camera position.
+See the [section Panorama](panorama.md).

 ## Metadata available